PlayerGameProject/PlayerGameProject/README.md

 - 🌱 I’m currently learning: C, C++, C#
 - 💞️ I’m looking to collaborate on: Game development projects
 - 📫 How to reach me: playerdotoutgame@outlook.com
-- ⚡ Fun fact: Game is fun.
+- ⚡ Fun fact: Game is fun

 <!---
 PlayerGameProject/PlayerGameProject is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.